projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Bits Per Word Mask Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI bits per word mask operation allows the AP to determine the mask indicating which values of bits_per_word are supported by the SPI master.
+The Greybus SPI bits per word mask operation allows the requestor to determine the mask indicating which values of bits_per_word are supported by the SPI master.
 If set, transfer with unsupported bits_per_word should be rejected.
 If not set, this value is simply ignored, and it's up to the individual driver to perform any validation.

 Transfers should be rejected if following expression evaluates to zero: